 Which Molasses Do I Use?

 There are varying intensities of molasses on store shelves from lighter molasses to blackstrap molasses.
 Go for a dark molasses, also sold as “robust” molasses.
-Blackstrap molasses can be quite intense; I don’t bake with it too much.
+Blackstrap molasses can be quite intense—I don’t bake with it too often.

-I’m often asked which brands of molasses I like best.
-I’m not working with any of these companies, but I prefer either Grandma’s brand, Brer Rabbit brand, or Wholesome! brand.
+I’m not working with any of these companies, but I prefer Grandma’s, Brer Rabbit, or Wholesome brands.
 Wholesome’s organic molasses is super dark, so it will make your cookies a little darker.
 Look how dark it makes my spiced gingerbread loaf.
 As opposed to the same recipe as a cake (moist gingerbread snack cake) made with Grandma’s brand.
 What a difference in color!

 How to Make Soft Molasses Cookies

 - Mix the wet and dry ingredients together.

 - Chill cookie dough.
 Refrigerate for at least 1 hour.

 - Roll cookie dough into balls.
 Use about 1 Tablespoon of dough per cookie.

 - Generously roll each cookie dough ball in granulated sugar.
 For sparkle, of course!

 - Bake.
 The cookies will puff up as they bake then gently sink back down.
 This is what creates those familiar crinkles and crackles we love.
 If your cookies aren’t cracking, gently bang the cookie sheet on the counter 2–3x which will help those warm cookies spread and crack on top.
 See recipe direction #5.